Kernelizations for the hybridization number problem on multiple nonbinary trees: An exponential-time algorithm

 \leo{We can bound the number of partial networks as follows.}

-\begin{lemma} \leo{The number of partial networks~$N_p$ w.r.t.~$X$ is at most with ${k=r(N_p)}$ and~$n=|X|$.} \end{lemma} \begin{proof} \cs{First, we bound the number of binary $k$-reticulation generators.
-The number of binary phylogenetic networks with~$|V|$ vertices is at most $2^{\frac{3}{2}|V|\log{|V|}+O(|V|)}$ \cite{counting}.
-A binary $k$-reticulation generator has at most~$3k$ vertices (see e.g.~\cite{thesis}) and can be turned into a binary phylogenetic network as follows.
+\begin{lemma} \leo{The number of partial networks~$N_p$ \revB{with respect to}~$X$ is at most with ${k=r(N_p)}$ and~$n=|X|$.} \end{lemma} \begin{proof} \cs{First, we bound the number of binary $k$-reticulation generators.
+The number of binary \revA{networks} with~$|V|$ vertices is at most $2^{\frac{3}{2}|V|\log{|V|}+O(|V|)}$ \cite{counting}.
+A binary $k$-reticulation generator has at most~$3k$ vertices (see e.g.~\cite{thesis}) and can be turned into a binary \revA{network} as follows.
 For each reticulation~$r$, if it has outdegree 0, we add a leaf~$x$ with an edge~$(r,x)$.
 Moreover, if~$r$ has two incoming parallel edges $(u,r)$, we subdivide one of them by a vertex~$w$ and add a leaf~$y$ with an edge~$(w,y)$.
 Per reticulation we have added at most~3 vertices.
 Hence, the total number of vertices is at most~$6k$.
 Hence, the number of binary $k$-reticulation generators is at most $2^{9k\log{k}+O(k)}$.}

 Each binary $k$-reticulation generator~$G$ has~$k$ vertex sides and at most~$4k-1$ edge sides by Lemma~\ref{lem:sides}.
 Each vertex side contains exactly one leaf, for which there are~$|X|$ possibilities.
 Each edge side contains at most two leaves.
 Hence, there are $|X|+1$ possibilities for the top leaf (including the possibility that there is no top leaf) and $|X|+1$ possibilities for the bottom leaf (again, including the possibility that there is no such leaf).
 Therefore, for each generator~$G$, the number of partial networks is at most $|X|^k (|X|+1)^{2(4k-1)}$, which is at most $(|X|+1)^{9k}$. \end{proof}